 The Design Standards and Guidelines set forth in Chapter 5 and the Design Review process set forth in Chapter 6's Implementation Procedures, are intended to promote the high-quality standards that the City and the community value.
 The Design Standards and Guidelines set forth in Chapter 5 do so by augmenting the requirements of the Development Standards outlined in this section by describing aesthetic and qualitative features in the site, building, and landscape design, such as architectural style and building elements, for example.
-Additional standards and guidelines for architectural design, including those for well-articulated primary and rear façades, strive to minimize visual impact and create an attractive visual
+Additional standards and guidelines for architectural design, including those for well-articulated primary and rear façades, strive to minimize visual impact and create an attractive visual quality for adjacent neighbors.
+In addition, the architectural design guidelines require that rear balconies facing existing units to the west shall be set back at least 35

 Site Development Regulations

-Setbacks Min.
+Gross Setbacks Min.
 3

-Gross Rear Yards
+Rear Yards

 Zone Lot Area Min.
 Lot Coverage Max.
 Average Floor Area 2 Floor Area Max.
 Building Height Max.
 Front Yard Side Yards Lots East of N. Sunnyside Avenue Lots West of N. Sunnyside Avenue Required Parking

-Single- Family Residentia 7,800 sq. ft.
+R-1/SP 7,800 sq. ft.
 50% 3,500 sq. ft.
 3,775 sq. ft.
 25 ft.
 15 ft to main building - 20 ft to garage 5 ft. (each side) 15 ft.
 35 ft.
 2 enclosed parking spaces per dwelling unit